DashDevs Blog Fintech CBDC for Fintech Builders: Pros, Cons, and Real-World Examples

 The drivers behind CBDC exploration vary significantly by country, but several themes recur across jurisdictions:

-Declining cash use.
-In France, cash was used in just 42% of in-store transactions in 2024, down from 68% in 2016, according to the Banque de France.
-As physical cash fades, central banks risk losing direct access to a form of sovereign money that citizens can use without relying on private intermediaries.
+• Declining cash use — in France, cash was used in just 42% of in-store transactions in 2024, down from 68% in 2016, according to the Banque de France.
+As physical cash fades, central banks risk losing direct access to sovereign money citizens can use without private intermediaries.

-Payment modernisation.
-Domestic and cross-border payment infrastructure is aging.
-Settlement delays, fragmentation, and cost inefficiencies are well-documented, particularly in cross-border corridors where correspondent banking adds layers of friction.
+• Payment modernisation — domestic and cross-border infrastructure is aging.
+Settlement delays, fragmentation, and cost inefficiencies are well-documented, especially in cross-border corridors where correspondent banking adds friction.

-Competition from private digital money.
-The rise of stablecoins, especially US dollar-backed stablecoins, has alarmed central banks in multiple jurisdictions.
-The ECB has explicitly framed the digital euro as a strategic response to growing dependence on non-European payment rails — a concern that intensified after Donald Trump promoted USD-pegged stablecoins via executive order in January 2025.
+• Competition from private digital money — the rise of stablecoins, especially US dollar-backed stablecoins, has alarmed central banks in multiple jurisdictions.
+The ECB has framed the digital euro as a strategic response to dependence on non-European payment rails — a concern that intensified after Donald Trump promoted USD-pegged stablecoins via executive order in January 2025.

-Financial inclusion.
-Roughly 1.4 billion adults globally remain unbanked.
-Retail CBDCs, particularly with offline capability, could provide access to sovereign digital money without requiring a traditional bank account.
+• Financial inclusion — roughly 1.4 billion adults globally remain unbanked.
+Retail CBDCs, particularly with offline capability, could provide access to sovereign digital money without a traditional bank account.

-Monetary sovereignty.
-Where card networks, mobile wallets, and stablecoin issuers are headquartered outside a country’s jurisdiction, central banks lose visibility into and control over domestic payment flows.
+• Monetary sovereignty — where card networks, mobile wallets, and stablecoin issuers are headquartered outside a country’s jurisdiction, central banks lose visibility into domestic payment flows.
 CBDCs represent an attempt to preserve that sovereignty.

 How Does a Central Bank Digital Currency Work?